Our Projects

 City of Corner Brook Traffic Signal Systems

-The City of Corner Brook retained Harbourside Transportation Consultants (HTC) in November of 2017 to complete a comprehensive evaluation of the City’s traffic signal systems.
-Relying on our expertise as transportation engineers, the town’s goal for the study was to document existing conditions at each traffic signal system and to recommend upgrades as required.
+The City of Corner Brook, Newfoundland, retained Harbourside Transportation Consultants in November of 2017 to complete a comprehensive evaluation of the city’s traffic signal systems.
+The systems consisted of fifteen signalized intersections and five signalized pedestrian crossings.
+The goal of the study was to document existing conditions at each traffic signal system and to recommend upgrades as required.
+This helped inform the city on next steps for modernizing roadways and improving accessibility throughout the city.

 Bakers Brook Bridge Replacement Approach

-In 2016, Harbourside Transportation Consultants designed the new approach for the replacement Bakers Brook Bridge in Gros Morne National Park, Newfoundland.
-This was part of a series of sweeping bridge replacements undertaken by Harbourside Engineering Group for Parks Canada.
+In 2016, Harbourside Transportation Consultants designed the new approach for the replacement of the Bakers Brook Bridge in Gros Morne National Park, Newfoundland, as part of a series of bridge replacements undertaken by Harbourside Engineering Group for Parks Canada.
+Harbourside completed the design of the vertical and horizontal alignments, from initial concept layouts through to detailed design and tender for the new approach for the Bakers Brook Bridge Replacement.

 Rocky Barachois Bridge Replacement Approach